ajovicic0321/payment-dashboard/README.md

 ## Assumptions Made

-1. **Currency Formatting**: All amounts are assumed to be in cents and converted to euros for display
+1. **Currency Formatting**: All amounts are in cents and converted to currency format for display
-2. **Date Handling**: Unix timestamps are converted to human-readable formats
+2. **Date Handling**: Unix timestamps are converted to human-readable formats using date-fns
-3. **API Schema**: GraphQL schema structure inferred from requirements
+3. **API Schema**: GraphQL schema discovered through introspection and tested queries
-4. **Error States**: Graceful degradation when API data is unavailable
+4. **Error States**: Graceful degradation when API data is unavailable with user-friendly error messages
-5. **Authentication**: API key authentication as specified in requirements
+5. **Authentication**: API key authentication sent in Authorization header as required
+6. **Data Aggregation**: Primary analytics use `chargesDateRangeKPI` for accurate server-side aggregation
+7. **Pagination**: Server-side pagination using `size`/`from` parameters for optimal performance
+8. **Filtering**: Complex filters use nested objects as per `SearchableChargeFilterInput` schema
+9. **Time Zones**: Default to system timezone for date displays
+10. **API Reliability**: The staging API is stable and available for development/testing
+11. **Test Data Date Range**: The MONEI staging API contains test data with future timestamps (2025), so date filters use a wider range (±1 year) to include all available data

 ## Development